AlexVCaron/mrHARDI/README.md

 Finally, a collection of *Nextflow* modules and workflows can be found under the nextflow directory.
-In addition of the fully implemented pipelines and workflows of *Magic Monkey*, can be found modules and workflows that inferfaces fluently with Mri processing libraries as well as with this code base.
+In addition of the fully implemented pipelines and workflows of *mrHARDI*, can be found modules and workflows that inferfaces fluently with Mri processing libraries as well as with this code base.